Topological classification of non-Hermitian bands: examples

 \subsection{Non-Hermitian bands in one dimension}

 In the case of $m=1$, we know from \refsec{sec-topology} that band structures are classified by the conjugacy classes of group $B_n$.

-Determining the conjugacy classes of braiding group $B_n$ is only easy when the number of bands $n=2$, where the braiding group $B_2$ is just $\Z$: $a\in\Z$ is the number of elementary braidings (half of a $2\pi$ rotation), with $a$ even implying a pure braid and $a$ odd implying a permutation.
+Determining the conjugacy classes of braid group $B_n$ is only easy when the number of bands $n=2$, where the braid group $B_2$ is just $\Z$: $a\in\Z$ is the number of elementary braidings (half of a $2\pi$ rotation), with $a$ even implying a pure braid and $a$ odd implying a permutation.
 In this case, each conjugacy class only contains one element, since $\Z$ is Abelian.
 Therefore, the classification is given by:

 The same classification was found in Ref.~\onlinecite{Fu}; see Eq.(8) therein.
 Note that authors there use $\frac{1}{2}\Z$ instead of $\Z$: their spectral ``vorticity'' is exactly half of the above invariant.